HALO Workshop – Implementation Task Sheet

 Profiles are built-in — use the following directly in your HML connection definitions.

+Incorrect attribute values can lead to runtime errors or incorrect behavior of your HALO system.
 See the HALO Guide for details and examples of attribute usage: HALO Guide — Profiles.

 Tip: HALO-specific code snippets are available in VS Code.
 Just type hml in a HML file or IDL in IDL file etc. Snippets are defined in .vscode/hadl.code-snippets in this workspace.